Want to start a company in Hong Kong? See how Statrys can help

 Which country is best to start a company as a foreigner?

 Hong Kong, Singapore, and the UAE are top choices.
 They allow full foreign ownership, online setup, and no relocation required.
 Hong Kong is ideal for Asia, Singapore for startups, and the UAE for low-tax access to emerging markets.
+These countries offer ease of doing business and strong entrepreneurship ecosystems that attract international founders.

 Where is the most affordable place to establish a business?